Asymptotic tail behavior of phase-type scale mixture distributions: Conclusion

 \section{Conclusion}

-We considered the class of phase--type scale mixtures.
-Such distributions arise from the product of two random variables $S\cdot Y$, where $S\sim H$ is a nonnegative random variable and $Y\sim G$ is a phase--type distribution.
-Such a class is mathematically tractable and can be used to provide better approximations of heavy--tailed distributions.
-In this paper we focused on the analysis of the asymptotic behavior of their tail probabilities.
-We restricted our attention to phase--type scale mixtures having sub--intensity matrices with real eigenvalues, but we conjecture that our results remain true in the general case.
-Nevertheless, we point out that our results are highly relevant because the class of phase--type scale mixture distributions with real eigenvalues is dense in the nonnegative distributions.
+We considered the class of phase-type scale mixtures.
+Such distributions arise from the product of two random variables $S\cdot Y$, where $S\sim H$ is a nonnegative random variable and $Y\sim G$ is a phase-type random variable.
+Such a class is mathematically tractable and can be used to approximate heavy-tailed distributions.

-We proved that if the scaling distribution $H$ has unbounded support, then the associated phase--type scale mixture distribution is heavy--tailed.
-In addition, we provided conditions for classifying the maximum domain of attraction of phase--type scale mixture distributions and explored subexponentiality.
-We proved a converse of Breiman's lemma to show that the Fr\'echet domain of attraction is closed under scaling of phase--type random variables.
+We provided a collection of results which can be used to determine the asymptotic behavior of a distribution in such a class.
+For instance, if the scaling distribution $H$ has unbounded support, then the associated phase-type scale mixture distribution is heavy-tailed.
+We also provided verifiable conditions which can be employed to classify the maximum domains of attraction and determine subexponentiality.
+In particular, we were able to find phase-type scale mixture distributions with equivalent asymptotic behavior for regularly varying and Weibullian distributions.
+It is not the case for the lognormal for which it is more difficult to suggest an appropriate scaling distribution.

-In contrast, the Gumbel domain of attraction is more involved.
-We provided sufficient conditions on the Laplace--Stieltjes transform of the reciprocal of the scaling random variable for the corresponding phase--type scale mixture to be in the Gumbel domain of attraction.
-We noted in our examples that the tail probability of a phase--type scale mixture is much heavier than the tail of its corresponding scaling distribution.
+We considered the case of phase-type scale mixture distributions having discrete scaling distributions since these are of critical importance in applications.
+We described a simple methodology which allows to establish the asymptotic proportionality of these distributions with respect to their continuous counterparts.
+We exhibited important advantages and limitations of this approach to approximate heavy-tailed distributions and analysed several important examples.

-We also investigated subexponentiality.
-We provided sufficient conditions for a phase--type scale mixture to be subexponential.
-In particular, we were able to verify subexponentiality in all our examples.
+We remark that most of the results obtained here can be extended to an analogue class of \emph{matrix exponential scale mixture distributions} without too much effort.
+We note that some of our results were proven under the assumption that the phase-type distribution has a sub-intensity matrix having only real eigenvalues.
+Nevertheless, we conjecture that such results holds for general phase-type and matrix-exponential distributions.
+We also conjecture that a phase-type distribution is $\alpha$-regularly varying determining but this remains an open problem.